andrewathalye/destiny-txtp-mapper/README.md

 The "packages folder" will be located somewhere within the DepotDownloader folder, alongside a Destiny 2.exe file -- DO NOT try to launch the game this way
 To create the BNK and WEM files:
-`./DestinyUnpackerCPP.exe -fp [packages folder] -o shadowkeep`

---

-PulseAudio has a Windows version, so you may find luck running this on Windows directly, however it has only been tested on Linux.
+`./destinyunpacker prebl packages shadowkeep`
+You may see Oodle errors - these can be safely ignored.

 Run the following commands in WSL x64 shell or Linux:
 Use wwiser to convert the bnk files to txtps:
-`py wwiser.pyz -g shadowkeep/bnk/*.bnk`
+`python3 wwiser.pyz -g shadowkeep/bnk/*.bnk`

 `mv shadowkeep/wem shadowkeep/bnk/txtp`
 `mv shadowkeep/bnk/txtp txtp-d2sk`

 (Destiny 1 music extraction is beyond the scope of this README)

-Please see the below section if you need the tools in this repository (most people will, unless you plan to use foobar2000 or another player for the txtp files and not rename them).
+In order to acquire the actual tools, please download the latest release or, alternatively, see How to Complie the Necessary Tools below.

+If you intend to use Destiny 2 Shadowkeep mappings, enter `./tools/switch_d2sk.sh`
+(Otherwise, if you want to use Destiny 1 mappings and have extracted your own files, use `./tools/switch_d1.sh`)

 # How to Compile the Necessary Tools?
 Download VGMStream and put a dynamic-library build of it in src/vgmstream-ada/ext_lib